kjiwa/filemerge/README.md

 # filemerge.sh

-A Bash utility that combines multiple files into a single output file, with each file's content preceded by its relative path.
+A POSIX-compliant shell utility that combines multiple files into a single output file, with each file's content preceded by its relative path.

 ## Usage